DanielZambelli/campaign-scheduler/README.md

 # Campaign Scheduler
-**Define and run campaign sequences for individual subjects better than anyone else!** Useful for email campaigns, posting on social and use cases that should occur on a predefined schedule or sequence.
+**Define and run campaign sequences for individual subjects better than anyone else!** Useful for email campaigns, posting on social and use cases that should occur for a subject like a contact on a predefined schedule or sequence.

 <p align="left">
   <img width="150px" src="https://raw.githubusercontent.com/DanielZambelli/campaign-scheduler/master/icon.png" />